 That’s a good question.
 There is something unique about this preparation that makes it different from any other chicken delicacy I have come across.
 We start by dry frying a selection of spices.
 Sliced onions are added to this mix, and fried just enough.
 Grated coconut and tamarind is added to this fried mix, and ground to a fine paste.
 Small pieces of chicken are now fried with some onions, and cooked in this ground paste.
 Anything special here?
 Probably not!

 But now comes the special one.
 Just before we switch off, a dose of grated coconut is added to the cooked chicken curry.
 It’s mixed well, and served fresh with a garnish of coriander leaves.
+That grated coconut is what completes the chicken sukka.
 Now that’s special!

 Morsels of chicken fried over a low flame with grated coconut and spices.
 Fresh flavours of the grated coconut is the unique touch of this preparation.